A new Concussion/Brain Injury

 You will also find the information about what happens to the injured brain useful as this describes the secondary injury/biochemical cascade – in more detail.

-It is vital to read ‘A New Brain Injury‘ – especially if you are the one who has been directly affected and aren’t getting any medical help or other support.
+It is vital to read ‘A New Brain Injury‘ – especially if you have been directly affected and aren’t getting any medical help or other support.

 National Neuro Trauma Society – Primary and Secondary Brain Injury